twcook/AxiusMEM/docs/api.rst

 User and Role Management REST API
 =================================

-AxiusMEM provides a REST API for user and role management, supporting admin and agent roles.
+AxiusMEM™ provides a REST API for user and role management, supporting admin and agent roles.

 Features
 --------